electrumalt/electrum-doge-server/HOWTO.md

 current server and connect to your new Electrum-DOGE server.
 You should see your addresses and transactions history.
 You can see the number of blocks and response time in the Server selection window.
-You should send/receive some dogeoins to confirm that everything is working properly.
+You should send/receive some dogecoins to confirm that everything is working properly.

 ### Step 13.
 Join us on IRC, subscribe to the server thread